adrianmay/cgroups-webapp/README.md

 Written in Haskell with Happstack and Blaze

-Listens on 8000 (configurable later) but still needs root to write to the cgroup vfs.
+Listens on 8000 (configurable) but still needs root to write to the cgroup vfs.

 Shows the current group name followed by a horizontal nav bar of subsystems followed by a three-column table: links to parent and children, pids in the group, pids not in the group which you can add to it by clicking them.
 There's also a button to make a new group as a child of the current one which prompts for the name.
 You can click on anything blue.